-Essential Functions of an Associate Degree Nursing Student
+Essential Functions of a Nursing Student

 Essential functions are those considered to be necessary or fundamental to performance of a job.
 In postsecondary education, the student’s job is to learn and participate in an academic environment and the clinical environment as well.
 The student, with or without reasonable accommodation, must possess these essential functions.

 - Physical Requirements: Must be physically able to operate a variety of types of equipment including computer, calculator, nursing, other medical equipment, etc. Must be physically able to exert up to twenty-five pounds of force occasionally and/or frequently lift, carry, push, pull, or otherwise move objects.
 Must be able to lift and/or carry weights up to fifty pounds.
 Physical demands are in excess of sedentary work, including walking, running, standing, stooping, reaching, crouching, etc. for extended periods of time.
 Requires the ability to perceive attributes of objects such as size, shape, temperature, or texture by means of receptors in skin, particularly those of the fingertips.
 Must possess refined auditory and visual discrimination.

 - Data Conception: Requires the ability to compare and/or judge the readily observable functional, structural, or compositional characteristics (whether similar to or divergent from obvious standards) of data, people, or objects.

 - Interpersonal Communication: Requires the ability of speaking and/or signaling people to convey or exchange information, including the ability to receive information and instructions from instructors, patients, physicians, and other health care providers and provide feedback to same.